rusty-scratch/scratch-block-definition/README.md

 # scratch-standard-blocks
-List of Scratch's blocks in YAML files
+List of Scratch's blocks that is commonly accessible in YAML files.
+Does not include extensions.
 (Incomplete)